edodelbianco/smartbuoy/README.md

 # Smart Buoy

 Smart Buoy is an IoT system to measure the wave height and compare it with weather forecasts.
-A buoy, equipped with a smartphone, is deployed at sea, streams data about its location and the accelleration to which it is subject due to the waves.
+A buoy, equipped with a smartphone, is deployed at sea.
+It streams data about its location and the accelleration to which it is subject due to the waves.
 A PC records the data anc compares it with the weather forecasts.

 The project is under development.